MAGMA: Inference and Prediction with Multi-Task Gaussian Processes: Experimental results

 \end{itemize}

-The ratio of $CI_{95}$ coverage gives an approximation of the predictive variance reliability and should be as close to the value 95\% as possible.
+The $CIC_{95}$ provides insights on the reliability of the predictive variance and should be as close to the value 95\% as possible.
 Other values would indicate a tendency to underestimate or overestimate the uncertainty.
 Let us recall that GPFDA uses B-splines to estimate the mean process and does not account for uncertainty, contrarily to a probabilistic framework as \algo.
 However, a measure of uncertainty based on an empirical variance estimated from training curves is proposed \citep[see][Section 3.2.1]{ShiGaussianProcessFunction2014a}.
-In practice, this measure constantly overestimates the true variance, and the $CI_{95}$ coverage is generally equal or close to 100\%.
+In practice, this measure constantly overestimates the true variance, and their 95\% empirical interval coverage is generally equal or close to 100\%.

 In the estimation context, the performances are evaluated thanks to another MSE, which compares the estimations to the true values of $\mu_0$ at all timestamps: